M-Taha-98/eCommerce-Web-Analytics-using-Advanced-SQL/README.md

 ## 🔗 Project Overview
-The project undertakes analysis and optimization of website traffic, marketing channels, user behavior and product portfolio for an online retailer startup.
+The project undertakes analysis and optimization of website traffic, marketing channels, user behavior and product portfolio for an eCommerce retailer startup.
 As an eCommerce Database Analyst my job is to work alongside management including the CEO, the Head of Marketing, and the Website Manager to help steer the business.

 The project follows analysis and optimization of marketing channels, measuring and testing website conversion performance, and using data to understand the impact of new product launches as the business grows.

 ## 🛠️ Key Skills & Tools

-✅ **SQL Queries & Optimization** - Leveraged advanced SQL for in-depth data analysis, utilizing techniques such as CTEs for query simplification, temp tables for intermediate result staging, and data programs to building complex workflows.
+✅ **SQL Queries & Optimization** - Leveraged advanced SQL for in-depth data analysis, utilizing techniques such as CTEs for query simplification, temp tables for intermediate result staging, and data programs for building complex workflows.

 ✅ **Excel Data Model & Power Pivot** – Build data model in Excel by connecting to SQL database, used power pivot and charts to analyze and summarize business performance metrics.